SymfonyCasts/api-platform/sfcasts/ep2-security/resource-metadata-factory.md

 resource metadata factory, we need to completely *replace* the core resource metadata factory with our own.
 Yep, it's service decoration to the rescue!

-The first step to class decoration has... *nothing* to do with Symfony: it's the implementation of the decorator pattern.
+The first step to decoration has... *nothing* to do with Symfony: it's the implementation of the decorator pattern.
 That sounds fancy.
 Create a `public function __construct()` where the first argument will be the "decorated", "core" object.
 This means that it will have the same interface as this class: